Mind, Body & Tools.

 - Ability to work in a team environment.

 - Good communication skills.

-ATC will award certificates to students who successfully complete all eight courses.
+LRATC will award certificates to students who successfully complete all eight courses.

 Apprenticeship and Employment Opportunities